MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 The door panels use hard plastics at mid and lower levels.
 The centre console has a hollow feel when tapped.
 The piano black trim around the screen picks up fingerprints aggressively.
 None of these are deal-breakers, but buyers cross-shopping against the Peugeot e-308 or Hyundai IONIQ 6 will notice the material quality gap.

-Front seat comfort is genuinely excellent — well-bolstered, supportive seats that hold up on long journeys without back fatigue.
+Where MG punches above its weight: front seat comfort is genuinely excellent — well-bolstered, supportive seats that hold up on long journeys without back fatigue.
 The panoramic roof on Trophy variants floods the cabin with light and transforms the perceived spaciousness.
 The frameless rear-view mirror and the clean, uncluttered dashboard design give it a premium visual impression even where the materials don’t fully back it up.

 The MG4 is a compact hatchback, so storage is adequate rather than generous.
 The 363-litre boot is smaller than the Volkswagen ID.3 (385 L) and notably smaller than the Hyundai IONIQ 6 (401 L), but perfectly usable for weekly family shopping or a weekend trip’s luggage.
 There is no frunk (front boot).